nlpub/russe/2018/wsi/index.md

 ## Contacts

-To answer a question post a message to [mailto:rusemantics@googlegroups.com](rusemantics@googlegroups.com) or post it via the Google Groups: <https://groups.google.com/forum/?fromgroups#!forum/rusemantics>.
+To answer a question post a message to [rusemantics@googlegroups.com](mailto:rusemantics@googlegroups.com) or post it via [Google Groups](https://groups.google.com/forum/?fromgroups#!forum/rusemantics).
 To follow the updates also join the Facebook group at <https://www.facebook.com/rusemantics>.

 ## References to Prior Work